Rishi Sunak to become Britain's next PM after months of turmoil | Politics

 Veteran lawmaker Crispin Blunt told Reuters after Sunak met lawmakers in a room in parliament: "The party will remain united, not least because we don't have a choice.
 In there, he showed a capacity to marshal the whole party."
 INDIAN ORIGIN

 The first real test of unity will come on Oct.
 31, when finance minister Jeremy Hunt - the fourth person in the role in four months - is due to present a budget to plug a black hole in the public finances that is expected to have ballooned to up to 40 billion pounds.
 The task will be helped by a recovery in the bond market, with the 30-year gilt, which suffered unprecedented losses after the mini-budget on Sept.
-23, now recovered to levels seen that day before the announcement.
+23, now recovered to levels close to those seen early on that day.

 Sunak's appointment is another first for Britain - he will become the country's first prime minister of Indian origin.
 His family migrated to Britain in the 1960s, a period when many people from Britain's former colonies moved to the country to help it rebuild after World War Two.